LazyBun/owasp-top10-security/PITCHME.md

 ## How do I fight it?

-Valudate your inputs
+Validate your inputs

 ---

-That's all folks!
+#That's all folks!